AGudrat/AGudrat/README.md

 # 💫 About Me:
-A Software Developer From Azerbaijan
+A Software Engineer From Azerbaijan

 ## 🌐 Socials: